houstonhaynes/JetBrains-Rider-desktop-cheatsheet/README.md

 ## Fun & Profit

 This was a gratifying exercise - not only does it smooth out the learning curve for JetBrains Rider but it also gratifies my creative side a bit.
 And you should try it too.
-The export of the keymap to PDF was just a matter of adding the plugin in the editor (you'll find it under the Help menu after install) and you can customized things further to suit your needs.
+The export of the keymap to PDF was just a matter of adding the plugin in the editor (you'll find it under the Help menu after install) and you can customize things further to suit your needs.
 I love an easy win. :trophy:

 ### QHD formatted wallpapers (WinOS keymaps)